hbd/mcp-chat/docs/usage/running-server.md

 The server sends these notifications via SSE:

-- `chatroom.found`: When you're matched with another user
 - `message.received`: When you receive a message
 - `partner.disconnected`: When your partner leaves or disconnects